 USDA will report these findings to the World Organisation for Animal Health (WOAH) as well as international trading partners.
 USDA also continues to communicate with trading partners to encourage adherence to WOAH standards and minimize trade impacts.
 WOAH trade guidelines call on countries to base trade restrictions on sound science and, whenever possible, limit restrictions to those animals and animal products within a defined region that pose a risk of spreading disease of concern.
-WOAH trade guidelines also call on member countries to not impose bans on the international trade of poultry commodities in response to notifications in nonpoultry.
+WOAH trade guidelines also call on member countries to not impose bans on the international trade of poultry commodities in response to notifications in non-poultry.

-APHIS will continue to announce the first case of HPAI in commercial and backyard flocks detected in a State but will not announce subsequent detections in the State.
-All cases in commercial and backyard flocks will be listed on the APHIS website.
+APHIS announces the first case of HPAI in commercial and backyard flocks detected in a State but does not announce subsequent detections in the State.
+All cases in commercial and backyard flocks are listed on the APHIS website.